+Conclusion

+This contribution proposes modification to IntraTMP tool to well adapt to all CTC sequences.
+Specifically, a subsampling is performed before template search and iterative refinement is performed.
+The proposed modification shows reduction in the coding time while keeping most of the gain of IntraTMP tool.
+It is proposed to include the modification in the next version of ECM software.

 Patent rights declaration(s)

 InterDigital may have current or pending patent rights relating to the technology described in this contribution and, conditioned on reciprocity, is prepared to grant licenses under reasonable and non-discriminatory terms as necessary for implementation of the resulting ITU-T Recommendation | ISO/IEC International Standard (per box 2 of the ITU-T/ITU-R/ISO/IEC patent statement and licensing declaration form).